moguzozcan/moguzozcan.github.io/_posts/2018-10-15-CAP-Theorem.md

 3. Partition Tolerance

+Partition means something that is divided or separate or divide something.
 If the connection between the node is lost, the system should work without affecting.
+In this case partition means if the true data is divided between nodes, they should return the correct information.

 <figure>
     <a href="/assets/images/cap_theorem.jpeg"><img src="/assets/images/cap_theorem.jpeg"></a>